ABC Islands Diving

 Easy, laidback shore diving with magnificent reefs, plus shallow walls and wrecks make Curaçao paradise for every diver.
 Dive in for vibrant Caribbean fish life, swirling pelagics, sea turtles, numerous sharks and one of the largest coral pillar formations in the Caribbean.

-Diving in ABC Islands
+Diving in the ABC Islands

 The ABC Islands, of the Leeward Antilles, are made up of three islands; Aruba, Bonaire and Curaçao.
 They lie in the Dutch Caribbean, in the warm waters of the Caribbean Sea.
 Each island has a handful of dive centres and dive resorts which will help divers have an exciting diving holiday in these clear, flourishing waters.
 If divers prefer spending their diving holiday on a liveaboard, there are also a number of those that visit this region.